 There are Valentine’s day, anniversaries, graduation, and other occasions.

-So the next time you buy a present, take some time to consider the best eco-friendly gifts you can give.
+So the next time you buy a present, consider giving someone a zero waste gift.

 An average American dumps 100 plastic bottles in nature each year.